|

 In his usual erudite and logical manner Bro.
 Sandbach considers the 'How, when where, who, why' of the Origin of the Freemason:

-b) In c.
+In c.
 1690 the Age of Reason was dawning.
 Social contacts in the main areas of population would lead to discussion amongst Masons who had been 'made' in these havens, and create a feeling of independence.

-c) The 'masonic movement' in the late sixteenth century also may have been influenced by religious factors leading to the question as to 'Why' and 'in what form' did masonic lodges survive into the sixteenth century.
+The 'masonic movement' in the late sixteenth century also may have been influenced by religious factors leading to the question as to 'Why' and 'in what form' did masonic lodges survive into the sixteenth century.

-d) In the world of social evolution (as in Darwinian evolution) events are more often shaped by circumstances, social and environmental conditions rather than by policies.
+In the world of social evolution (as in Darwinian evolution) events are more often shaped by circumstances, social and environmental conditions rather than by policies.

-The only comment one may make is that in On the Origin of Species Darwin explains how individual species evolve, but not how new species originate — ’speciation' remains deeply puzzling to this day.
-Maybe, this is still true of the Original Freemason as well.
-One is reminded of Alexander Pope’s verse:
+The only comment one may make is that in On the Origin of Species Darwin explains how individual species evolve, but not how new species originate speciation' remains

-'Nature, and Nature’s laws lay hid in night:
+'Nature, and Natures laws lay hid in night:

 God said, 'Let Newton Be!' and all was light.'